trevyn/turbocharger/README.md

 ## Server

-Currently, the server side of Turbocharger is batteries-included based on `warp`, but this could be decoupled in the future.
+Currently, the server side is batteries-included with `warp`, but this could be decoupled in the future.

 ## WASM functions